Iso-Riemannian Optimization on Learned Data Manifolds: Conclusions

 \section{Conclusions}

-This study demonstrates the necessity of rethinking optimization on Riemannian manifolds when using learned data geometries, particularly with the introduction of the iso-connection.
-Theoretical advances -- such as new monotonicity and Lipschitz conditions, and convergence proofs for descent algorithms -- are corroborated by empirical successes in barycentre computation, clustering, and denoising.
-Notably, the iso-Riemannian framework resolves key distortions inherent to conventional pullback geometries and extends the potential of geometric optimization in machine learning.
+This study demonstrates the necessity of rethinking optimization on Riemannian manifolds when using learned data geometries, and argues for a framework based on the iso-connection.
+Theoretical advances -- such as new convexity, monotonicity and Lipschitz conditions, and convergence proofs for descent algorithms -- are corroborated by empirical successes in barycentre computation, clustering, and denoising.

 Looking ahead, numerous promising avenues remain open for investigation.
 One central challenge is to systematically quantify the effects of numerical approximation and rounding errors in iso-Riemannian descent and its applications in downstream tasks, and to develop higher-order numerical approximation capable of mitigating or balancing these errors -- particularly for applications such as iso-K-means clustering (where convergence of the proposed adapted version of Lloyd's algorithms is still open as well) and high-precision optimization in high-dimensional spaces.
+Another avenue would be replacing the iso-exponential map by a retraction, which would require a generalization of our convergence theory and a new definition of what a retraction should mean in the context of iso-Riemannian geometry.
 Enhancing optimization with higher-order methods could also help circumvent limitations in step size selection, while advancing non-smooth optimization techniques, such as for iso-medians -- as a generalization of the Riemannian median -- and inverse problems involving non-smooth objectives, may require new extensions of proximal methods or duality theory.
 Finally, on the machine learning side, there is substantial potential in learning geometries that are inherently more favorable for optimization -- for example, by considering higher-dimensional subspaces or constructing geodesics that, while not passing exactly through the data, promote iso-convexity and regularity in the learned landscape.